microsoft/devhome/uitest/README.md

 ## Dev Home UI Testing
-### How to run UI tests?
+### How to run UI tests
+1. Open Dev Home solution in Visual Studio
+2. Install the version of Dev Home you want to test.
+   - Note: For testing a developer build of Dev Home, build and deploy the solution from Visual Studio.
-1. From the command prompt, start the Windows Application Driver service:
+3. From the command prompt, start the Windows Application Driver service:
 ```cmd
 "C:\Program Files\Windows Application Driver\WinAppDriver.exe"
 ```
-2. From Visual Studio, navigate to the "Test Explorer" tab and locate the `DevHome.UITest` set of tests.
+4. From Visual Studio, navigate to the "Test Explorer" tab and locate the `DevHome.UITest` set of tests.
-3. Select a test and run it.
+5. Select a test and run it.
-    - Note: Once the test starts, avoid interacting with your machine (e.g. move mouse, use keyboard) to allow the test to navigate the Dev Home app and execute the test.
+    - Note: Once the test starts, avoid interacting with your machine (e.g. move mouse, use keyboard) to allow the test to navigate the Dev Home app and xecute the test.

-### How to configure the application settings for a Dev Home release?
+### How to configure the application settings for a Dev Home release
 Application settings are a set of configuration properties loaded from `appsettings.*.json` and are available at runtime to the test methods.
-For a developer release of Dev Home, the default configuration from `appsettings.json` are used.
+For a developer build of Dev Home, the default configuration from `appsettings.json` are used.
 For Canary and Prod, a separate application settings JSON file (`appsettings.canary.json` or `appsettings.prod.json`) is available and its values will overwrite the ones from the default `appsettings.json` file.

 Here's an example of the default `appsettings.json`:
 ```json